 The New Humanism Project brings together a collective of people with diverse (spiritual) origins, colours and interests.
-Silke Van Cleuvenbergen and Gaston Meskens launched the project and coordinate the whole thing.
+They all contribute to the project as volunteers, sharing expertise and insights from out of their own professional contexts.

 Gaston is a philosophical activist and artist with master degrees in theoretical physics and nuclear physics.
 His art and philosophical work dwell around the question of how to better deal with uncertainty and complexity in a world still struggling with the cramps of modernity.